 The new Nest Audio was born from tons of testing and innovative engineering—for example, its exterior uses fabric that’s invisible to soundwaves and the body contains magnesium to dissipate heat.
 As a result, this smart speaker delivers a surprisingly complete musical experience with a stylish, compact design for just $99.

 It’s this combination of accessibility and sound quality that inspires me to recommend a Nest Audio for every household that enjoys listening to music, even in the most casual sense.
 And the benefits continue to add up if you’re already entrenched in the Google Assistant ecosystem or are looking to start/enhance a smart home.

-Nest Audio is available now for $99 from the Google Store and other online retailers.
+Nest Audio is available now for $99 from the Best Buy and other online retailers.
 You’ll be able to find them in person at Target, Best Buy and more starting October 15th.

 Good Fit For:

 - Google Assistant integration

 Not a Good Fit For:

 - Truly portable needs (no battery)